 - The controls for hanging from a pipe or ledge were completely inverted between the first game and this one.
 Where you once had to press 'jump' to jump down and 'crouch' to "crouch" against a pipe (i.e. pull your legs up), you later press 'jump' to bring your stance up and 'crouch' to drop down.

-- On PC, the SC-20K's sniper scope doesn't simply activates by rolling the scroll wheel upwards with default settings anymore.
+- On PC, the SC-20K's sniper scope doesn't simply activate by rolling the scroll wheel upwards with default settings anymore.
 The scroll wheel has to be pushed this time around.

 - Dead Man's Switch: Sadono's insurance policy is to place smallpox devices on US territory.
 To delay the activation of the devices, he makes phone calls that postpone the releasing of the pox for one day.
 Should he get killed or captured, the lack of phone call would release the pox.

-- Far East Asian Terrorists: The Darah Dan Doa, which started out as a grassroots, US-backed anti-Communist militia as a counter against Suharto's regime, then fell to become a lowly drug cartel when the Cold War ended and the US had no further use for them.
-By the time the game starts, they've evolved into a nationalist terrorist organisation led by a Che Guevara-Expy named Suhadi Sadono, with the goal of reclaiming East Timor for Indonesia and plan to detonate smallpox bombs all over the US if they try and interfere.
+- Far East Asian Terrorists: Darah Dan Doa, the primary antagonists, were originally created by the CIA to be a grassroots, anti-Communist militia opposing Suharto's regime, then fell to become a lowly drug cartel when Suharto lost power and the US had no further use for them.
+Then Sadono took over and rebuilt them into a nationalist terrorist organization with the goal of reclaiming East Timor for Indonesia and plan to detonate smallpox bombs all over the US if they try and interfere.